velvetroom/clean-architecture/README.md

 import CleanArchitecture
 ```

-Create a class that implements Presenter and add the required boiler plate:
+Create a class that extends Presenter:

 ```
-class MyPresenter:Presenter {
+class MyPresenter:Presenter<MyInteractor> {
-    var viewModels:ViewModels!
-    var interactor:MyInteractor!

-    required init() { }
 }
 ```

+Properties of presenter

-- `viewModels` A container for your view models.
-Presenter edits ViewModels and View gets notifified of a change, then View can display the change to the user.
+- `viewModels` Presenter edits ViewModels and View gets notifified of a change, then View can display the change to the user.
 - `interactor` Presenter is the owner of the interactor.
-- `required init` Initialize any property if needed.

 ### View